PPG Paints Arena

-Pittsburgh Penguins luxury suites available through Luxury VIP Suites!
+Pittsburgh Penguins luxury suites available through LuxuryVIPSuites!

-Starting out as an expansion franchise in 1967, the Penguins reached playoffs in their third season.
+Starting out as an expansion franchise in 1967, the Penguins reached the playoffs in their third season.
 Struggling to distinguish themselves among the stiff competition, the Penguins made the playoffs nine times in their first 15 seasons, but had only three playoff series victories to show for it.
 The mid-1980s were a particularly rough time for the Pittsburgh franchise on paper, but those who paid attention to the team knew that big things were on the horizon once Mario Lemieux made his debut in the famous black and gold uniform.

 A consummate hall of famer with a dazzling combination of speed, skill, and toughness, Lemieux quickly found himself in the conversation alongside Wayne Gretzky as one of the best players to ever touch the ice.
 Under his leadership, and with the help of star players in Tom Barrasso, Mark Recchi, Kevin Stevens, Larry Murphy, Ron Francis, Paul Coffey, and Jaromir Jagr, the Pens won back to back Stanley Cups in 1990-91 and 1991-92.

 A strong competitor throughout the rest of the 1990s, many wonder how many more Cups the Penguins would have secured if Lemieux had not fallen ill.
 His career was plagued with injuries and a cancer diagnosis which sidelined him for a significant stretch of time.
-Ever the star player, Lemieux led the league in scoring upon his return from a yearlong hiatus to recover from radiation therapy and back surgery.
+Ever the star player, Lemieux led the league in scoring upon his return from a yearlong hiatus to recover from cancer treatment and back surgery.
 He retired at the end of the 1997 season, but came back in the year 2000 to play again until 2006.

-It was in his final year lacing up the skates for Pittsburgh that he passed the torch along to a new generation of Penguins hockey in Sidney Crosby.
+It was in his final year lacing up the skates for Pittsburgh that he passed the torch along to a new generation of Penguins hockey with Sidney Crosby.
 “Sid the Kid” quickly made a name for himself and earned the captain’s C on his jersey in 2007.
-Leading the next great wave of Penguins players, Crosby brought the Penguins to the brink of a Stanley Cup in 2008 before taking him the trophy in 2009 in a dramatic seven game series against the Detroit Red Wings.
+Leading the next great wave of Penguins players, Crosby brought the Penguins to the brink of a Stanley Cup in 2008 before taking home the trophy in 2009 in a dramatic seven game series against the Detroit Red Wings.